newcontext-oss/letsencrypt-dcos/README.md

 ## How does it work?

 The app includes a script: [`run_cert.py`](run_cert.py).
 The script will generate the initial SSL cert and POST the cert to Marathon for Marathon-lb.
 It will then attempt to renew & update the cert every 24 hours.
 It will compare the current cert in Marathon to the current live cert, and update it as necessary.

+The script does the following steps depending on the verification method:

+* The script will get the domains from its own **HAPROXY_0_VHOST** label or the **DOMAINS** environment variable depending on verification mode and instruct lego to request a certificate for them.
+* If verification method is **http**: Due to the **HAPROXY_0_VHOST** and **HAPROXY_0_PATH** labels marathon-lb will proxy all requests to the letsencrypt verification paths for these domains to the script where certbot will receive them and do a webroot-based verification.
+* If verification method is **dns**: Using the provided credentials for your dns provider certbot will perform dns verification and add the required acme challenge dns TXT records to your zone.
+* The script then uses the marathon api to update the **HAPROXY_SSL_CERT** variable of the marathon-lb app which will then (after a restart of the app) use the provided certificate for HTTPS connections.

 A persistent volume called `data` is mounted inside the container at `/etc/letsencrypt` which contains the certificates and other generated state.